AI-santosh-88/AI-Research-Assistant---Document-and-Dataset-Analyzer/README.md

 * Used for making HTTP requests (though not utilized in the provided code).
 #### 8. Base64:
 * For encoding image files to embed in the application’s background.

+## Summary:
+The AI Research Assistant is a Streamlit-based web application that provides users with the ability to upload documents (PDFs, CSVs, Excel, JSON) and analyze them using GPT-4 via LangChain.
+The app allows for automatic text extraction from PDFs, summarizes document content, enables querying, and performs keyword searches.
+For datasets, the app leverages GPT-4 to provide detailed insights based on user queries.
+Users can also export document summaries as PDFs.
+The application features an interactive and visually customized UI, with the ability to set a background image and display results clearly.